eeevgeniev/EConnect/README.md

 32. Byte[] - with `DbDataReader.GetBytes`;
 33. Char[] - with `DbDataReader.GetChars`;
 34. Stream - with `DbDataReader.GetStream`. **Note** the result is stored in `MemoryStream`;
-35. Object - custom classes/models;
+35. Custom classes - custom classes/models;
-36. Struct - custom classes/models;
+36. Custom structs - custom classes/models;
 37. Dictionary<string, object> - generic result;
+38. Object and dynamic with `System.Dynamic.ExpandoObject`

 For all types except `Object`, `Struct` and `Dictionary<string, object>` the first selected column from the SQL query must be from compatible type.
 Only the first column is checked.
 For example: